 You can read our overview of views here.
 You can also watch our full Views Playlist here.

-To create a view, click the + icon just as you would to create a table.
+icon just as you would to create a table.
 You will now be given a choice between creating a table or a view.

 The view name can contain any characters including space, dash, etc,, and may be in any language.
-When a view is created, it shows up in a section called App Views:
+When a view is created, it shows up in a section called App Views

-To design a view, you simply select the + next to the columns you want to use.
+next to the columns you want to use.
 The first thing that we will need to do is select our “root” table.

 The root table is going to define the scope of your view, so choosing the correct root table is very important.
 The scope of the view is all of the related tables that will be accessible through this view.
 Remember, you cannot add columns from unrelated tables to your view.

-For our first example, we will select the column title from the film table.
+For our first example, we will select the column title

-When a column is selected, the view automatically shows data for the selected column.
-Since the film table is our root, any and all related tables in its tree (both children and the parent) will be used as the scope (or “context”) of the view.
+table is our root, any and all related tables in its tree (both children and the parent) will be used as the scope (or “context”) of the view.

 Once the context of the view is established by identifying the root table, you can select the columns from any of the related tables.

-You can delete any column from the view by clicking the x icon that appears on the right-hand side of the column when you mouse over it.
+icon that appears on the right-hand side of the column when you mouse over it.
 In order to choose a new root table, you will need to delete all columns from the view.

 When adding additional columns, the system will pull all combinations of the new column tied to the root column.
-For example, since our root column is title, if we next select the column last_name from the actor table, we will see an instance of the film title for each actor in the film.
+For example, since our root column is title

 This duplication will only occur if the relationship is one-to-many.
 If it were a one-to-one relationship – such as film title and domestic release date – we would only see one instance of each title.

 Let’s say we want the view to display the category and language for the film.
-In our database schema, the category is identified by a column name and the language is also identified by a column name.
-If we add both of these columns to our view, this is what we’ll see:
+In our database schema, the category

-As you can see, since the columns have the same name, the system automatically created a new alias for the second column with the name name.
-The green “label” icon on the column name_2 indicates that the column is using an alias.
+As you can see, since the columns have the same name, the system automatically created a new alias for the second column with the name name

 Columns added to a view can be renamed using the aliasing feature.
 To create or edit an alias, click the label icon.
 When an alias is assigned, the icon becomes green; otherwise, it is gray.